 How is viral syndrome diagnosed and treated?

-Your child's healthcare provider will ask about your child's symptoms.
-He will also do a physical exam.
-An illness caused by a virus usually goes away in about 7 days without treatment.
+Your child's healthcare provider will ask about your child's symptoms and examine him.
+An illness caused by a virus usually goes away in 7 to 10 days without treatment.
 Antibiotics are not given for a viral infection.
 Your healthcare provider may recommend the following to manage your child's symptoms:

 - Acetaminophen decreases pain and fever.
 It is available without a doctor's order.
 Ask how much to give your child and how often to give it.
 Follow directions.
 Read the labels of all other medicines your child uses to see if they also contain acetaminophen, or ask your child's doctor or pharmacist.
 Acetaminophen can cause liver damage if not taken correctly.